ajskateboarder/spylt/README.md

 This installs required NPM packages and creates a `rollup.config.js` for compiling Svelte to JS/CSS/HTML.
 This is the default config for `sveltejs/template`.
 You can configure Rollup to support TypeScript and SCSS.

 There should also be an `src/` directory with an `App.py` and an `App.svelte`.
 The svelte code should have a `point` comment and a `compiled` comment.
-This is special syntax used by Spylt for a more seamless DX.
+This is *special syntax* used by Spylt for a more seamless DX.

 ### `<!-- point *.py -->`
 This syntax is used for more seamless compilation when compiling Svelte code.
 Spylt checks this comment when compiling a Svelte file to pass any props into the built HTML.

 ### `<!-- compiled *.html -->`
-This comment is also checked by Spylt when "rendering" Svelte code.
+This comment is checked by Spylt when "rendering" Svelte code in an app. `app.render()` should open the file at runtime and should render the HTML file with each request.

 Compile the Svelte to HTML with: